makerdao/community/governance/governance-and-risk-meetings/README.md

 # Governance and Risk Meeting

-In these meetings we set the stage for cultural and operational consensus across the community for a number of issues that relate to the [Scientific Governance and Risk Framework](LINK).
+In these meetings, we set the stage for cultural and operational consensus across the community for a number of issues that relate to the [Scientific Governance and Risk Framework](LINK).

 To make sure we create opportunities for the greatest amount of direct community interaction, we have weekly calls on Thursdays.
 In the calls, we: